ISCOUTB/ArcSoft2p2019/middleware/WebApplication1/README.md

 We created a database in Mongo Atlas to store the APIS data.
 ![DB image](https://github.com/IngenieriaDeSistemasUTB/ArcSoft2p2019/blob/master/middleware/colecciones.png)

-within mongo atlas we have a collection for each API where each data returned by the APIS will be saved.
+within mongo atlas we have a collection for each API where each data sent by them will be saved.

 connection to the database found in mongo atlas:

 `var Servidor = new MongoClient("database connection")`

-**NOTE:** the database would serve as a cache in case you type a user that has been previously searched.
+**NOTE:** the database would work as a cache in case you type a user that has been previously searched.

 ## Queries
 When making the query to the database if it finds the user inside it returns to the dashboard showing the information of the user.